Blog

 CLICK HERE to contact Allison.

-Victoria Knoll, MSW (she/her) graduated with her Master’s of Social Work from Florida Gulf Coast University in Ft.
+Victoria Knoll, MSW, RSW (she/her) graduated with her Master’s of Social Work from Florida Gulf Coast University in Ft.
 Myers, FL.
 She received her Bachelor’s of Social Work, with a Minor in Psychology, from Toronto Metropolitan University.
 Victoria is committed to promoting equity and inclusion, while working from an anti-oppressive framework in practice.

 Victoria has experience working in case management within the mental health space.
 She became passionate about working with those affected by eating disorders while completing an internship at the National Eating Disorder Information Center (NEDIC), located in Toronto, during her undergraduate program.
 During this experience, she worked in the Outreach and Education sector, where she learned about the importance of eating disorder awareness and early intervention.
 Victoria is driven to promote a non-dieting philosophy, and increase access to treatment to support the recovery process.
-Victoria is currently working in the Resources Department as a Referral Specialist at The Alliance.
+Victoria is currently working in the Resources Department as a Helpline Specialist at The Alliance.
 When not working, you can find Victoria at the beach!

 CLICK HERE to contact Victoria.